yohhaan/topics_analysis/petsymposium-artifact2024.1/template.md

 the privacy and utility objectives of the Topics API for the Web.

 Our artifact allows to:
-- Classify domains into topics, exactly as the Topics API implemented in Google Chrome Beta would.
+- Classify domains into topics with the Topics API.
-- Generate populations of any size of synthetic users with stable interests.
+- Generate arbitrarly large populations of synthetic users.
-- Simulate what the Topics API would return to advertisers that observe these synthetic users across several epochs.
+- Simulate the Topics API results observed by advertisers
-- Evaluate how advertisers can flag and discard the noisy topics returned by the API and re-identify users across different websites and epochs.
+- Evaluate if the noisy topics returned by the API can be flagged and discarded.
-- Evaluate how accurate the classification of the Topics API model is on the 10k domains from the static mapping released by Google.
-- Perform a manual verification of the assignment of a random sample of domains into topics.
-- Classify domains with the Cloudflare Domain Intelligence API and compare Topics API's categorization with the one from Cloudflare.
+- Evaluate if users can be re-identified across websites and epochs.
+- Measure the accuracy of the classification performed by the Topics API (compare to ground truth for static mapping, manual verification, and comparison to Cloudflare categorization)
-- Craft millions of subdomains and evaluate the possibility to abuse the Topics API's classification.
+- Craft millions of subdomains and evaluate if the Topics API classification can be influenced.
-- Reproduce the results and graphs from our corresponding paper.
+- Reproduce the results and analysis from our paper.

 ### Security/Privacy Issues and Ethical Concerns

-Manually performing the verification of the assignment of a random sample of domains into topics requires our script to automatically pull the meta descriptions of the associated websites.
-We recommend using a secure VPN to hide the requests being made from your ISP and hide your IP from these random
-websites: the sensitivity of their content can not be guaranteed as they are randomly drawn from a 1M top-list.
-For this reason and because this manual verification is time-consuming, we do not expect artifact reviewers to perform such experiment.
+The only privacy issue that could appear would be when manually verifying the accuracy of the classification of the Topics API.
+This requires to automatically pull the meta description of a sample of websites drawn randomly from a top 1M top-list.
+As such, the sensitivity of the content (adult-only, etc.) of these websites can not be guaranteed and we recommend using a secure VPN to hide the requests from your ISP and your IP from these websites.
+As this manual verification is also time-consuming, we do not expect artifact reviewers to perform it.

 ## Basic Requirements